alepalacio/test-rest-api-nodejs-postgresql/README.md

 This is a step-by-step repository to learn how to build a basic rest api using these technologies.

-*Before starting this tutorial you should know about intermediate Javascript, NodeJS, APIs, SQL databases, HTTP requests, Internet*
+*Before starting this tutorial you should know about basic - intermediate Javascript, NodeJS, APIs, SQL databases, HTTP requests, Internet.*

 ---